Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/You can be an engineer, too: Building the world around you.md

 **nan** - What is engineering?
 And how can you become one?
 Come find out, and hopefully build something with CHaOSes very own 3D printer!

-Last initially checked on 2019-01-31 by Amanda Buckingham (abb53@cam.ac.uk)) and doublechecked on 2019-02-05 by Esmae Jemima Woods (ejw89@cam.ac.uk))
+Last initially checked on 2019-01-31 by Amanda Buckingham (abb53@cam.ac.uk)) and double-checked on 2019-02-05 by Esmae Jemima Woods (ejw89@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->